Video: How to teach your child to ride a bike – updated

 It’s best to finish the session on a high, even if they haven’t managed to pedal unaided, and stop before boredom or frustration set in.
 Remember, if you seem confident and relaxed, so will your trainee!

 Getting ready to cycle

-Check the rider’s clothing is appropriate and the helmet, if worn, fits correctly with the straps not too loose or too tight, it should be seated over the front of the rider’s head, not on the back of it like a bonnet.
+Check the child’s clothing is appropriate and the helmet, if worn, fits correctly with the straps not too loose or too tight; it should be seated over the front of the rider’s head, not on the back of it like a bonnet.
 They may also wish to wear cycling gloves or mitts, as small hands can get sore easily.